 Archives :: Education :: Archives Alive

-These 40-minute performances, sponsored by the Friends of the Missouri State Archives with donations from Hawthorn Bank and the Eldon DAR, will take place at the Missouri State Archives in Jefferson City, just minutes from the Capitol.
+These forty minute performances, sponsored by the Friends of the Missouri State Archives will take place at the Missouri State Archives, a division of the Secretary of State’s office, in Jefferson City, just minutes from the Capitol.
 Performances and tours are free of charge.

-Please call now and book a time on one of these dates for your students to tour the Missouri State Archives, “where history begins”, and to see a performance of Civil War Archives Alive!
+Please call now and book a time on one of these dates for your students to tour the Archives, where history begins, and to see a performance by Archives Alive!

 Performances at 10:00 a.m., 11:00 a.m., 12:00 p.m., and 1:00 p.m.

-The Missouri State Archives, the official repository for state documents of permanent historic value, is a division of the Office of Secretary of State.
+The Missouri State Archives, the official repository for state documents of permanent historic value, is a division of the Office of Secretary of State, Jason Kander, Secretary of State.
 For more information, or to R.S.V.P., call or e-mail Emily Luker at (573) 526-5296 or firstname.lastname@example.org